Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Final Thoughts

 Lollipops for humans just aren’t good for our pups.
-They’re full of sugar and other potentially harmful ingredients that might not agree with our dog stomachs.
-There’s really no other way that it crumbles.
+They’re full of sugar and other potentially harmful ingredients that might not agree with our dogs’ stomachs.
+There’s really no way to avoid this.

-However, if your pup got a hold of one, the choking hazard or bowel obstruction threat alone is worse than having a little sugar.
-So always take your dog to the vet immediately if you suspect they might have swallowed a lollipop stick or eaten a toxic ingredient.
+However, if your pup got a hold of a lollipop, the choking hazard or bowel obstruction threat alone is worse than having extra sugar.
+So, always take your dog to the vet immediately if you suspect they might have swallowed a lollipop stick or eaten a toxic ingredient.

 Featured Image Credit: Anastasia_Makarevich, Pixabay